 Impacting Key Issues

-Boeing's commitment to its corporate environmental strategy has prompted support for helping suppliers learn how to set targets for reducing their own environmental footprints.
+Boeing's commitment to its corporate environmental strategy has prompted support for sharing information and best practices with suppliers to encourage them to set targets for reducing their own environmental footprints.

-“Research shows that if these companies become more competitive and sustainable, they also have a lead function in greening their local communities," said Herbert Lust, Global Corporate Citizenship strategic programs director.
+“Research shows that if these companies become more competitive and successful in shrinking their environmental footprints they also help to improve the environment in their local communities,” said Herbert Lust, Global Corporate Citizenship strategic programs director.

-Because smaller companies generally have less money and time to invest in tools and training, especially small, minority-, veteran- and women-owned suppliers, Boeing’s Global Corporate Citizenship has partnered with The Natural Step, a not-for-profit organization dedicated to education, advisory work and research in sustainable development.
+Because smaller companies generally have less money and time to invest in tools and training, especially small, minority-, veteran- and women-owned suppliers, Boeing's Global Corporate Citizenship is collaborating with The Natural Step, a not-for-profit organization dedicated to education, advisory work and research in developing ways to improve their environmental performance.

-Companies that have worked with The Natural Step have reduced recruiting costs, improved employee productivity, increased revenue and even lowered insurance costs by focusing on sustainability, according to Regina Hauser, executive director of The Natural Step.
+Companies that have worked with The Natural Step have reduced recruiting costs, improved employee productivity, increased revenue and even lowered insurance costs, according to Regina Hauser, executive director of The Natural Step.

 Boeing has introduced The Natural Step program to some of its suppliers in Oregon and Southern California to encourage them to sign up for a full 100-Day Natural Step Program that will run through next year.

-“Boeing has set some aggressive performance objectives for sustainability as part of its broader business strategy,” said Steve Mason, senior manager, Environmental, Health and Safety.
-“As part of our strategy to meet those objectives, we are starting to help our suppliers understand sustainability and the process for transforming ourselves.
-Together, we can then learn, apply and share our best practices to reduce our impact.”
+“Boeing has set some aggressive environmental targets as part of its broader business strategy,” said Steve Mason, senior manager, Environmental, Health and Safety.
+“As part of our strategy to meet those objectives, we are starting to share information and best practices with our suppliers to encourage them to make decisions that improve their environmental performance.
+Together, we can then learn from one another to help each of us reduce its environmental footprint.”

-During the program each company sets its own specific reduction targets that could include reducing energy use, reducing waste, increasing recycling, using less water.
+As part of this voluntary program, The Natural Step assists each company in setting its own environmental performance targets that could include reducing energy use, reducing waste, increasing recycling, or using less water.

 “The Natural Step participants are a community of people working together to learn from one another,” Hauser said.